 Saying a final goodbye to our porters, we will have a flight back to Kathmandu of an exciting one hour.
 (It also can be an extra day in case of bad weather in Lukla, which makes the Lukla flight delayed and cancel.)
 In the evening, you can have your last night in Nepal enjoying the Nepali cultural dinner show exchanging greetings among friends and with all Nepalese people.
 You can buy some souvenirs.

 Today is a free day in Kathmandu valley.
 You are free to have some shopping and enjoy the local streets and the life of people.
 You can have a relaxing walk over the streets and view the healthy living of Nepalese.
 Also, you can repurchase some memories and gifts to your home.
 Full day leisure can be accompanied by some entertainment and sound time in the hotel.

 With lots of gratitude to you, we will proudly drop you to the International airport to catch your flight back to your home.

 Not satisfied with this itinerary?
 Cutomize Now

-Above the Himalaya Trekking have made every effort to keep our price as competitive as possible, by still providing an excelling service to our customer.
+Above the Himalaya, Trekking have made every effort to keep our price as competitive as possible, by still providing an excelling service to our customer.
 We pay our porters and guide the legal wages agreed with the porters union, our trekking staffs are some of the best paid in Nepal which allow us to attract only the best guides and porters and we have the same amount of Insurance for guide and porter which is more than Government fixed amount.
-All our price are net and there is no hidden cost everything is clear on cost includes and excludes this is the main reason all our customer are happy with our service.
-For up to date cost for the trip please contact us.
+All our prices are net, and there is no hidden cost, everything is clear on cost includes and excludes this is the main reason all our customers are happy with our service.
+For up to date cost for the trip, please contact us.